 Second-Parent Adoption

 In some jurisdictions, the non-genetic parent may need to complete a second-parent adoption.
-This is an additional legal step but provides full security.
+While this is an additional legal step, it provides full security and is recognized internationally.

 Bringing Your Baby Home

-For international surrogacy, you'll need to navigate citizenship and travel documents:
+For international surrogacy, you'll need to navigate citizenship and travel documents.
+This requires planning but is a well-established process:

 - Apply for your child's passport or emergency travel document